Concrete jungle: The giant tree — and a Charlotte couple’s quest to save it

 Abutting property owners are responsible for maintaining the alleyways and trees.
 Any conflict would be a civil matter between neighbors, according to the city’s arborist.

 This paper street is small, about 10 feet wide.
-Newton and Reilly bought their home next to the paper street in September, knowing that the adjacent two-acre lot would one day be developed.
+Newton and Reilly bought their home next to the paper street in September, knowing that the adjacent 2-acre lot would one day be developed.

 When they learned an apartment complex would come within feet of the tree — and feared construction might kill it — they emailed more than two dozen city officials, environmentalists and representatives for the developers.